simonpj/www.peytonjones.org/index.md

     btn_class: "btn--primary"
 ---

-# Hello!

-I’m a researcher at Microsoft Research in Cambridge, England.
-I started here in Sept 1998.
-I’m also an Honorary Professor of the [Computing Science Department](http://www.dcs.gla.ac.uk/) at [Glasgow University](http://www.gla.ac.uk/), where I was a professor during 1990-1998.
+I’m an Engineering Fellow at [Epic Games](https://en.wikipedia.org/wiki/Epic_Games).
+Prior to that I was a researcher at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/) (1998-2022), and a professor at [Glasgow University](http://www.dcs.gla.ac.uk/) (1990-1998).
+I’m a Fellow of the [Royal Society](https://royalsociety.org/), an Honorary Professor of at Glasgow, and an Honorary Distinguished Fellow of the Cambridge University [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/)

 I’m interested in the design, implementation, and application of lazy functional languages.
 In practical terms, that means I spend a most of my time on the design and implementation of [the language Haskell](http://www.haskell.org/).
 In particular, much of my work is focused around [the Glasgow Haskell Compiler](http://haskell.org/ghc), and its ramifications.

 I am chair of [Computing at School](http://www.computingatschool.org.uk/), the group at the epicentre of the reform of the national curriculum for Computing in England.
-Computer science is now a foundational subject, alongside maths and natural science, that [every child learns from primary school onwards](http://community.computingatschool.org.uk/resources/3084).
+Computer science is now a foundational subject, alongside maths and natural science, that [every child learns from primary school onwards](https://www.computingatschool.org.uk/teaching-resources/2015/january/simon-peyton-joness-bookmarks).

 I am married to Dorothy, a priest in the Church of England.
 We have six children.